rammohanreddy147/spring-boot-java/new/Lab1.md

 docker run -p 8080:8080 account-balance-service
 ```

-Access the service again at `http://localhost:8080/balance`.
+Visit `http://localhost:8080/balance` to access the service.

 ## **Conclusion**

-Kudos!
-You've successfully developed, containerized, and deployed a Spring Boot microservice using Docker.
-This "Account Balance Inquiry" service demonstrates the power and flexibility of Spring Boot combined with the scalability and portability of Docker containers.
-Such skills are invaluable in today's cloud-native world.
+Congratulations!
+You've designed a Spring Boot microservice, containerized it with Docker within Gitpod, and deployed it.
+This "Account Balance Inquiry" service represents the union of Spring Boot and Docker in constructing robust, scalable services.